 VesselFinder — track ships worldwide in real time

 VesselFinder is a popular online service and app that lets you track ships in real time using AIS data (Automatic Identification System).
-It is used by professionals in shipping and logistics—as well as enthusiasts who are curious about maritime traffic, cruise ships, or specific cargo vessels.
+It’s used by professionals in shipping and logistics—as well as hobbyists who are curious about marine traffic, cruise ships, or specific cargo vessels.

-We tested VesselFinder both in a browser and via the mobile app on a standard Windows 11 PC and an Android phone.
-Setup was quick, and within seconds we were following vessel traffic across U.S. waters such as New York Harbor, San Francisco Bay, and the Gulf of Mexico.
+We tested VesselFinder in a browser and via the mobile app on a standard Windows 11 PC and an Android phone.
+Setup was quick, and within seconds we were following marine traffic across U.S. waters, including New York Harbor, San Francisco Bay, and the Gulf of Mexico.

 Real-time tracking of ships and boats

-The core of VesselFinder is the live map, where thousands of ships are displayed in real time.
-Each vessel transmits AIS signals collected by shore stations and satellites.
+The core of VesselFinder is the live map, where thousands of ships appear in real time.
+Each vessel transmits AIS signals that are collected by shore stations and satellites.

 You can see: